nvmax/FluxComfyDiscordbot/readme.md

 So, are you ready to dive into a world where your words paint pictures?
 Where your imagination knows no bounds?
 Where you can create images you never even knew you could think of?
 Then you're in the right place!
 Let's embark on this exciting journey of AI-powered creativity together!

 ## New Updates:
+  * Now Supports Docker - refer to "Setting up the Discord Bot" for more details
+  * Fixed issue with lora "confirm selection" button not updating the amount of loras selected.
-  * Loras are now monitored and when a new one is detected it will be added to the list of loras on the bot, no need to restart the bot.
+  * Loras are now monitored and when a new one is detected it will be added to the list of loras on the bot, no need to restart the bot(does not apply to Docker ran installation).
   * Lora list now supports more than 25 loras, theoritically it can support north of 600 loras.
   * Lora editor
     * Added active and inactive status, you can now select what ones you want to show with out having to delete them.